We are Harry Hearne and Julie (Fischer) Hearne.

-Harry has been a full time potter for over 20 years working out of his own Turning Point Clay Studio.
+Harry has been a full time potter since 1990 working out of his own Turning Point Clay Studio.
 In addition to teaching classes in his studio, Harry taught for five years at the Tennessee Governor's School for the Arts and has conducted workshops at various colleges, universities, the John C. Campbell Folk School and at Arrowmont School of Arts and Crafts.

 Julie joined the studio full time in 2009.
 Julie's work focuses on indoor and outdoor stoneware sculpture inspired by her love of gardens.

 1985-88 Classes at the Alexandria Art League School, Alexandria VA

 1997 Two week class at Penland School of Crafts